 What is the Watershed Inspection?

 The watershed inspection is an inspection of the land that makes up a drinking water watershed.
 Connecticut law requires water supply companies to complete this inspection.
-Groton Utilities employees visit every property on our watershed at least once a year.
+Groton Utilities Water Division Staff of Reservoir and Watershed Patrol attempt to visit every property on our watershed at least once a year.
 They check to make sure that septic systems are working, animal manure is being disposed of properly, fertilizers and pesticides are being applied correctly and other sources of pollution are minimized.
 Utility employees also visit businesses located on the watershed to make sure they are using and disposing hazardous materials safely.
-The inspection results are submitted to the Connecticut Department of Health each year.
+The inspection results are required to be submitted to the Connecticut Department of Health each year and are available to the public.

 What is a drinking water watershed?

-A watershed is defined as the area of land that drains to one place.
-On a drinking water watershed, the rain that falls on a particular watershed’s land drains to a lake, river or reservoir whose water is used to supply people with their drinking water.
-When you are driving on the road and you see a sign that reads “Now entering watershed area” it means that the land where you are driving drains to a body of water that supplies people with drinking water.
+A watershed is defined by topography as the area of land that drains to one place.
+On a drinking water watershed, the rain that falls on a particular watershed’s land then drains to a stream, brook or reservoir where water is used to supply the community with drinking water.
+When you are driving on the road and you see a sign that reads “Now entering watershed area” be aware that the land you are driving on drains to a body of water that supplies our community with drinking water.

 What if we find a problem?

-If a problem is discovered in the course of our inspection the property owner will be notified in writing and given a reasonable time to correct the problem.
+If a problem is discovered in the course of our inspection, the property owner will be notified in writing with recommendations to correct the issues and is given reasonable time to correct the problem.